SciML/DiffEqDocs.jl/docs/src/features/noise_process.md

 This page first describes how to use noise processes in SDEs, and analyze/simulate them directly noise processes.
 Then it describes the standard noise processes which are available.
-Processes like `WienerProcess`, `CorrelatedWienerProcess`, `GeometricBrownianMotionProcess`, and `OrnsteinUhlenbeckProcess` are pre-defined.
+Processes like `WienerProcess`, `CorrelatedWienerProcess`, `GeometricBrownianMotionProcess`, `BrownianBridgeProcess` and `OrnsteinUhlenbeckProcess` are pre-defined.
 Then it is shown how one can define the distributions for a new `NoiseProcess`.

 In addition to the `NoiseProcess` type, more general `AbstractNoiseProcess`es are defined.
 The `NoiseGrid` allows you to define a noise process from a set